Samysr17/Online_shopping-Website/README.md

-# Online_shopping-Website
-aA website using Tailwind css
+A website using Tailwind CSS.
+It uses utility classes and we write our Css with our html tags.